ilyaivanov07/fend-project-memory-game/README.md

 The game ends once all cards have been correctly matched.

 ## What Will I Learn?
-The memory game presents the first opportunity to fully combine HTML, CSS, and JavaScript into a large project.
-Aside from solidifying your skills with these three technologies, you'll learn how best to combine them in a complex application.
-What's the ideal workflow?
-How many files do you need?
-Do you write the HTML first?
-The JavaScript?

 ## Hints
 * We recommend starting off working on a very simple grid of cards.
 Don't worry about styling, just get something clickable on the page